Scobalula/cod-mods-wiki/_docs/parasyte/creating_a_dump.md

 ## Dumping the Executable

-{% include alert.html title="Example" type="info" content="I do not recommend sharing dumps, as dumps may contain personal information stored by the game." %}
+{% include alert.html title="Warning" type="danger" content="I do not recommend sharing dumps, as dumps may contain personal information stored by the game." %}

-{% include alert.html title="Example" type="info" content="Due to the use of stronger AC and KAC in modern titles, you need to be careful doing this or else may be banned, following this tutorial step by step should have virtually no risk of being banned." %}
+{% include alert.html title="Warning" type="danger" content="Due to the use of stronger AC and KAC in modern titles, you need to be careful doing this or else may be banned, following this tutorial step by step should have virtually no risk of being banned." %}

 The step by step process for dumping the executable for Parasyte to use is as follows: